hegde-atri/ros2-docker/README.md

 # MacOS

 > [!IMPORTANT]
 > You must install Docker Desktop for Mac and ensure it is running before proceeding.
+[Install link for Docker Desktop](https://docs.docker.com/desktop/setup/install/mac-install/)

-> Docker Desktop doesn't support GPU acceleration on macOS.
+> Expected performance is 15-20fps in gazebo or even less.
+This is because Docker Desktop doesn't support GPU acceleration on macOS.

-> Expected performance is 15-20fps in gazebo

 ## Setup your shell